-Create colorful 3D butterfly art with your cutting machine that can be displayed indoors or outdoors!
-These butterflies are made from binder dividers!
-A fun material to use that is both inexpensive and waterproof!
+Create colorful butterfly art with your cutting machine that can be displayed indoors or outdoors!
+These butterflies are made from binder dividers – a fun material to use with your cutting machine!

 - Cut file – I used “Small Butterfly #MA7A34AB” from Cricut Design Space